 To increase health insurance coverage, the ACA provided a tax credit for individuals and small employers to purchase insurance and imposed excise taxes on individuals without adequate coverage and on employers who do not offer adequate coverage.
 To reduce health care costs and raise revenue for insurance expansion, the ACA imposed an excise tax on high-cost health plans.
-To raise additional revenue for reform, the ACA imposed surtaxes on high-income families and excise taxes on health insurers, pharmaceutical companies, and manufacturers of medical devices; and increased limits on the income tax deduction for medical expenses.
+To raise additional revenue for reform, the ACA imposed surtaxes on high-income families; excise taxes on health insurers, pharmaceutical companies, and manufacturers of medical devices; and increased limits on the income tax deduction for medical expenses.

 ACA tax provisions include the following :

 - A tax credit for small employers to purchase health insurance for their workers.
 Employers must have fewer than 25 workers whose average wages are less than $50,000.
 Employers can only receive the credit for up to two years.
 The small-employer health insurance credit is projected to cost $1 billion in 2020.

 - An excise tax on individuals without adequate health insurance coverage.
 Many individuals are exempt from the excise tax, including those with incomes low enough that they are not required to file a tax return, those whose premiums would exceed a specified percentage of income, and unauthorized immigrants.
-The excise tax is projected to raise $4 billion in 2020.
+The excise tax is projected to raise $3 billion in 2020.

 - Excise taxes on health insurance providers, pharmaceutical manufacturers and importers, and medical device manufacturers and importers.
 These excise taxes are projected to raise $19 billion in 2020.
 These excise taxes have a similar percentage impact on after-tax incomes for families across the income distribution.